stackshadow/mgtt/README.md

 This MQTT-Broker is currently under development.
 But basic functionality works ( Publish/Subscribe with retained )

+THIS PROJECT IS MAINTAINED ON GITLAB.COM ( https://gitlab.com/stackshadow/mgtt ) Please create feature requests or bugs there :)

 ## Why

 All the other broker, that i checked, are complicated to read/understand.